2018 United States House of Representatives elections

 The 2018 United States House of Representatives elections were held on November 6, 2018.
 The 2018 House elections were midterm elections that occurred during President Donald Trump's first term in office.
 Early voting took place in some states in the weeks preceding Election Day.
 Voters chose representatives from all 435 congressional districts across each of the 50 U.S. states to serve in the 116th United States Congress.
-(Note: Non-voting delegates from the District of Columbia and from four of the five inhabited U.S. territories--not including the Resident Commissioner of Puerto Rico, who serves a four-year term--were also elected.)
-Prior to the 2018 elections, the Republican Party had held the House majority since January 2011.

 Led by House Minority Leader Nancy Pelosi, the Democratic Party won control of the House of Representatives in the 2018 elections.
 The Democrats gained a net total of 41 seats.
 The 41-seat gain was the Democrats' largest gain of House seats since the post-Watergate 1974 elections, when they picked up 49 seats.
 Democrats also won the popular vote by an 8.6% margin, the largest margin of victory on record for a minority party.

 Results summary and analysis

 The Democratic Party won control of the House of Representatives in the 2018 midterm elections.
 The Democrats gained a net total of 41 seats from the total number of seats they had won in the 2016 elections.
 This was their largest gain of House seats in an election since the 1974 elections, when the Democrats gained 49 House seats.
 Democrats won the popular vote by more than 9.7 million votes, or 8.6%, the largest margin of victory on record for a minority party.

 Prior to the 2018 elections, the Republican Party had held the House majority since January 2011.
 According to the Associated Press' statistical analysis, gerrymandering may have cost the Democrats 16 seats in the 2018 House elections.
 Voter turnout in these elections was 50.3%, the highest turnout in a U.S. midterm election since 1914.

 The House Republicans' passage of the widely unpopular American Health Care Act of 2017 to repeal the Affordable Care Act, as well as opposition to Trump's policies, his low approval ratings, and questions about his personal stamina for office, are credited for the Democratic takeover of the House.

 (Note that the results summary does not include blank and over/under votes which were included in the official results or votes cast in the voided election in North Carolina's 9th congressional district.)